NEWTOMS2/cxvision-marketplace/README.md

 # CxVision - AWS Marketplace Model Package

-This repository offers a computer vision solution for tracking people and generate metrics that can be subsequently analyzed to improve the user experience.
+CxVision offers a computer vision solution for tracking people and generate metrics that can be subsequently analyzed to improve the user experience.

 This solution allows you to: